cdmandrews/cdmandrews.github.io/3301/weekly/week-03-notes.md

 # For Tuesday

-Participate in the "Communication heroes" discussion forum in your group
+Participate in the "Postcard ethics" discussion forum in your group

- 1. While you're letting all that percolate in your brain, write a discussion post in your group's "Communication Heroes" forum:
-  - Identify a communication hero and tell the story of someone who supports ethics and social justice through **communicative acts**.
-This could be someone famous, or someone under the radar; it could be someone you know personally, a teacher, family member, coworker or community member, or it could be someone you have researched and read about.
-Why are they a communication hero?
-What lessons can you learn from them?
-Why is that so important to you?
+ - Review the short ["Reimagining the Coronavirus Postcard" article](https://medium.com/wehearthealthliteracy/reimagining-the-coronavirus-postcard-a42bc87d698f).
+You probably received the "President Trump's Coronavirus Guidelines for America" postcard in your mailbox earlier this year.
+The authors of the article noticed some issues with the postcard and redesigned it according to three basic health communication strategies: use everyday language, strike a conversational tone, emphasize the main message.
+Review the Before and After versions of the card and note some of the changes.
+ - In the forum, discuss the following with your group:
+    - What impression does each version of the card make?
+In what sense are those three strategies about **ethics** as well as about **style** (the kinds of words and sentences you use) and **design** (how things look on the page)?
+As you discuss the communication situation for this postcard, apply conceptual categories from this week's assigned chapter: *utility, rights, justice, and caring*.
-  - Your post should be no shorter than 250 words, please.
+    - Your post should be no shorter than 250 words.

 # For Thursday
-Writers and professionals of all kinds should consider to whom they have ethical obligations, major types of unethical communication (whether intentional or unintentional), and issues around using copyrighted information in professional organizations.

 Just following rules of thumb for good writing is not enough.
 You've got to think about what you say and how your audience will be affected by it.
 Sadly, we can read about people communicating unethically, unjustly, or just plain awfully just about every day--and we can see (or worse, experience) the implications of their failure to be ethical.
+Writers and professionals of all kinds should consider their ethical obligations, major types of unethical communication (whether intentional or unintentional), and issues around using copyrighted information in professional organizations.

 Participate in the "How NOT to write" discussion forum in your group:

   - Go back through the [chapter on Ethics in Technical Communication]((https://alg.manifoldapp.org/read/open-technical-communication/section/8b530f4b-5942-4071-845a-0a138601da10) and identify **at least three** specific issues or topics that you see as particularly relevant to your professional goals.
-Prepare a short slideshow about why you think they are important in the line of work you'd like to take up.
+  - Prepare a short slideshow (5+ slides) about why you think those three topics are important in the line of work you'd like to take up.
     - Rather than writing loooong unbroken paragraphs on your slides, use a combination of headings, lists, and paragraphs to discuss issues/topics/principles and describe and give examples for each of them in turn.
 Think about your audience, and use text and slide formatting to emphasize important information.
 Make your slides easy to read and follow, and use visuals to provide examples or evidence.
-  - Close out your slideshow by sharing a link to a recent news story (must be from the last five years) that exemplifies one or more of the ideas you wrote about.
-Ideally, these should be about a professional in your field, but it's okay if it's not.
+  - Close out your slideshow by sharing a link to a recent news story (ideally from the last five years) that exemplifies one or more of the ideas you wrote about.
+Ideally, these should be about a professional in your field.
 What dilemmas or obligations did they have to resolve?
 How did they do so?
     - [How to change the text of your hyperlinks to avoid long and ugly URLs](https://support.microsoft.com/en-gb/office/customize-the-text-for-a-hyperlink-63d4fdcc-bce2-41ea-9649-d8aaa900fe2f)
   - In replies to each others' posts, compare notes with your group members.